ZeterMordio/que/README.md

 What they do:

 - `library.paths`: folders that `que` scans when checking whether a track already exists
-- `library.fuzzy_threshold`: higher means stricter matching, lower means more downloads
 - `download.staging_dir`: temporary download area before import
 - `import.use_music_app`: whether `que` should notify Apple Music after moving files
 - `import.destination`: where imported files are moved on disk

-Use `que config` if you want a guided terminal flow instead of editing TOML manually.

 ### How It Works